15 Healthy Alternatives to Traditional Foods

 12. Grated Steamed Cauliflower for Rice

-Described as light and fluffy, this cauliflower rice recipe is perfect food swap to lighten up any rice dish and boost nutrient content.
+Described as light and fluffy, this cauliflower rice recipe is one of the best healthy alternatives to lighten up any rice dish and boost nutrient content.

 13. Seasonings for Salt